 This course will be taught in English.

-EventStorming has been included in the Techniques quadrant of the ThoughtWorks Technology Radar as one of the most interesting emerging techniques.
+UPDATE: EventStorming has been included in the Techniques quadrant of the ThoughtWorks Technology Radar 2018 as one of the techniques you should “Adopt“!

-It’s now a de-facto standard in the Domain-Driven Design community, for exploring and designing complex interactions.
+It’s a de-facto standard in the Domain-Driven Design community for exploring and designing complex interactions.

 A wide range of organisations has benefited from it: from online marketplaces, to financial and trading institution; from small startups to large scale enterprises… and anything in between!